RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 For direct quotes, page numbers are only required when they are provided in the original work.
 After the year, put a colon (:) followed by the page number.
 If no page number is available, you can indicate the location of the quote in your writing.

-> This 'review provides an opportunity to reflect on the lessons that can be learned from the first five years of the TEQSA Act's operation' (Department of Education and Training 2016).
+> This 'review provides an opportunity to reflect on the lessons that can be learned from the first five years of the TEQSA Act's operation' (DET 2016).

 #### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> The review into the impact of the *Tertiary Education Quality and Standards Agency Act 2011* will examine...(Department of Education and Training 2016).
+> The review into the impact of the *Tertiary Education Quality and Standards Agency Act 2011* will examine...(DET 2016).

 #### Reference list entry